 Posted on June 17, 2018 by Charlotte

-Late afternoon Tuesday June 5, I paid a visit to my ESA colleagues in S5, the biggest payload preparation building.
-During my ATV years I spent many months inside these offices and ATV certainly left it’s mark on the various doors.
+Late afternoon on Tuesday, June 5th, I paid a visit to my ESA colleagues in S5 — the biggest payload preparation building.
+During my ATV years, I spent many months inside these offices and ATV certainly left its mark on the various doors.

 One of my ESA colleagues took me to the visitors room and explained some of the technical aspects using the model they have placed there.

 There are actually three spacecraft stacked one on top of the other, each one with it’s solar panels, antennas, communication systems, propulsion systems etc. Two of them carry instruments (i.e. the “useful” part from the user perspective).
-These two are the Mercury Planetary Orbiter (MPO) built by ESA which will have an orbit close to Mercury, and the Mercury Magnetospheric Orbiter (MPO) built by Jaxa, which will have an orbit that takes it further out. (see the picture).
+These two are the Mercury Planetary Orbiter (MPO) built by ESA which will have an orbit close to Mercury, and the Mercury Magnetospheric Orbiter (MPO) built by Jaxa, which will have an orbit that takes it further out.
+An exploded view of BepiColombo and the parts explained above is available here.
 At launch they are stacked on top of the third spacecraft, the Mercury Transfer Module, and it is this module that will pilot the stack from separation up to reaching the correct orbit around Mercury, a trip of about 7 years.

-The mission page on http://www.esa.int/bepicolombo has many more details on the Bepi-Colombo mission.
+The mission page has many more details on the BepiColombo mission.